Simon-Lee-UK/blackjack-game/README.md

 - Create StatJack: an agent that repeatedly plays rounds of the game with pseudo-random inputs, generating a large dataset of outcomes linked to initial/intermediate conditions and player actions.
-- Train a ML agent to play (basing the reward function on long-term balance as opposed to rounds won); compare to results of visualised from StatJack; trained agent could play alongside human players.
+- Train a ML agent to play (basing the reward function on long-term balance as opposed to rounds won); compare to results from StatJack visualising key decision pathways; trained agent could play alongside human players.

 ## License
 The code in this project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).